Veams/core/README.md

 myClass.mixin(Veams.mixins.imageLoader);
 ```

-Here you see you need to extend your class with the helper `mixin` function, which is available in `Veams.helpers`.
+Here you see that you need to extend your custom class with the helper function `mixin`, which is available in `Veams.helpers`.

 ### Common